f-rivo/SC17_Developer_Lab/WRAP_UP.md

 ## Wrap-Up and Next Steps

-It is now time the wrap-up this lab.
-Please now follow these steps to close your RDP session and stop your instance.
+It is now time to wrap-up this lab.
+Please follow these steps to close your RDP session and stop your instance.

 ### Stopping your instance